-This year, having graduated from a leading UK university with first class honours, Jonny is beginning to carve a name for himself.
-Having recently signed with a major talent management in L.A., he is also set for an 8 week shoot in Hong Kong on the international feature film, ‘400 Boys’, in January.
+This year, having graduated from a leading UK university with first-class honours, Jonny is beginning to carve a name for himself.
+Having recently signed with major talent management in L.A., he is also set for an 8-week shoot in Hong Kong on the international feature film, ‘400 Boys’, in January.
 Somehow, he still finds the time maintaining his art projects, having signed with an urban gallery in London, commissioned to design a poster for a BBC film and most recently contributing illustration graphics to contemporary menswear label Sons of Heroes, for whom he also modeled the SS12 campaign.

 Although he is adamant that acting, art and writing are his primary pursuits, his strong features and blazing head of hair have inevitably made him an attractive and rare treasure in the modeling world – not surprising during a current time where redheads are hot (forgive the pun) commodity in the fashion world.
 Jonny has already been snapped up by the likes of Burberry, Sons of Heroes, Horace and was most recently photographed by famous fashion and film photographer Thomas Knights.

 Jonny’s brooding sensibilities are evident everywhere: not only in his life experiences that inform his art; they also percolate into his sense of style – his appetite for Americanized, luxury grunge aesthetics are tinged with a touch of a nomad and a dash of hip-hop, all in a predominantly monochrome palette that conjures a dark charm – an effortless cool that refuses to give too much away.
 There is an intriguing, mysterious moodiness there.
 Drop crotch trousers, acid bleach dyes, aggressive animal prints mixed with unexpected draping create an unusual juxtaposition that echoes his determination to keep pushing the boundaries of androgyny.

 Wearing Sons of Heroes